Goals, Objectives, Competencies, Activities, and Assessments

 • Outreach and Consultation

 Providing individual therapy is the primary clinical activity interns engage in.
 However, experience in co-leading groups of different varieties exists, as well as opportunity to provide treatment for couples, as this service is frequently sought.
 Interns participate in psychoeducational assessment with complete batteries of tests to aid in determining learning disabilities, in addition to other assessment services they provide, such as for ADHD.
 Interns have “on-call” responsibilities (which are generally during regular office hours), as well as provide preventative outreach, such as suicide prevention, to various campus and student organizations.
+After-hours work may be required at times for outreach and for co-teaching the Group Psychotherapy class.
+Hours can be adjusted at such times so as to limit working beyond 40 hours a week.
 Overall, we train interns in a variety of services with sensitivity to the important ethical and multicultural issues relevant to psychological practice.

 Several specific experiences and additional emphases to the program are worth noting: